apassiou/PlexPostProc/README.md

 I wanted to create a very, very simple script to do the conversion with no frills.
 All seems to be working fine in its current state so I'm happy to share with the world.

+**2026-2-25 apassiou Update:**
+- Added fallback to ffmpeg if NVENC fails

 **2024-7-29 apassiou Update:**
 - Added nvenc p1-p7 preset
 - Cleanup